-Is Social Media Still Relevant for Franchise Marketing?
+Is Social Media Still Relevant for Franchise Marketing in 2021?

 You would not believe how many times I have heard franchise sales executives tell me: “ I don’t think our prospective franchisees are on Facebook or Instagram”.